Mobile app shell plus local PDF runtime

-The Android app uses a native shell to host the DayFiles PDF interface and client-side processing engines.
-That lets the app feel mobile-native while keeping the core supported PDF work on the device.
+The Android and iOS apps use a native shell to host the DayFiles PDF interface and client-side processing engines.
+That lets the apps feel mobile-native while keeping the core supported PDF work on the device.

 This approach is different from an upload-and-wait PDF SaaS app because the normal path is still local execution rather than a remote conversion queue.